willicali40/password-generator/README.md

 ## Credits

-This app was developed by [Your Name].
+This app was developed by William David - willicali40@hotmail.com.